 – Comfy common area –

-Not so important if you’re just on a weekend break, but if you’re travelling for a long time then you’ll probably travel a little slower than the weekend breakers and crave a sofa.
+Not so important if you’re just on a weekend break, but if you’re travelling for a long time then you’ll probably travel a little slower than the weekend breakers and crave the comfort of a sofa.
 There’s still life admin that needs to be done, and it’s nice to have a place to do that outside of your bunk bed.
 Common areas are also a great way to meet people who aren’t staying in your dorm room, or to enjoy pre-drinks if you’re getting ready for a night out.

 – Pack smart! –